College Factual by our College Data Analytics Team

 Amherst, Massachusetts

 Amherst College landed the #22 spot on the 2023 Schools Highly Focused on Conservation Major in the New England Region ranking.
-Amherst College is a private not-for-profit institution located in Amherst, Massachusetts.
-The school has a small population, and it awarded 11 ’s degrees in 2020-2021.
+This small school is located in Amherst, Massachusetts, and it awarded 16 ’s conservation degrees in 2021-2022.

-The school has an excellent freshman retention rate of 91%, which means students like the school well enough to return for a second year.
-Since the school has a undergrad student-to-faculty ratio of 7 to 1, those pursuing a degree will have more opportunities to interact with their professors.
+The low undergrad student loan default rate of 1.9% is a good sign that students have an easier time paying off their loans than they might at other schools.
+For comparison, the national default rate is 10.1%.
+The school has an excellent freshman retention rate of 98%, which means students like the school well enough to return for a second year.
+The undergraduate student-to-faculty ratio of 7 to 1 is a sign that students will have more opportunities to engage with their professors one-on-one.

-Read full report on Natural Resources Conservation at Amherst
+Read more about Natural Resources Conservation at Amherst

 23

-Northwestern Connecticut Community College ranked #23 on this year’s Schools Highly Focused on Conservation Major in the New England Region list.
+Northwestern Connecticut Community College came in at #23 in this year’s edition of the Schools Highly Focused on Conservation Major in the New England Region ranking.
 Winsted, Connecticut is the setting for this small institution of higher learning.
-The public school handed out ’s conservation degrees to 4 students in 2020-2021.
+The public school handed out ’s conservation degrees to 1 students in 2021-2022.

 24